khalilahmed97/TaskManagerApp/README.md

 ## Prerequisites
 Node.js &
-MongoDB Atlas account (for database)
+MongoDB Atlas account or MongoDb Compass or MongoDB Shell (for database)

 ## Installation and Setup
 <ol>